 In Latin America, for institutional investors and financial intermediaries only (not for public distribution).
 This material is for educational purposes only and does not constitute investment advice or an offer or solicitation to sell or a solicitation of an offer to buy any shares of any fund or security and it is your responsibility to inform yourself of, and to observe, all applicable laws and regulations of your relevant jurisdiction.
 If any funds are mentioned or inferred in this material, such funds may not been registered with the securities regulators of Argentina, Brazil, Chile, Colombia, Mexico, Panama, Peru, Uruguay or any other securities regulator in any Latin American country and thus, may not be publicly offered in any such countries.
-The securities regulators of any country within Latin America have not confirmed the accuracy of any information contained herein.
+The securities regulators of any information contained herein.
 No information discussed herein can be provided to the general public in Latin America.